-The Single Digital Patient Record will transform how people experience and deliver healthcare across NSW.
-It will do this by providing a full picture of a patient’s story in one place, regardless of where individuals and families go to seek care within NSW Health services.
+The Single Digital Patient Record is transforming how people experience and deliver healthcare across NSW.
+It is doing this by providing a full picture of a patient’s story in one place, regardless of where individuals and families go to seek care within NSW Health services.

 All clinicians need the right information, at the right time, so they can provide the best care possible, especially in emergencies.

-Right now, a person’s health journey, including hospital visits, stays, treatment, past and recent care, might be split across different hospitals or clinics.
-The Single Digital Patient Record will bring it all together into one secure digital record.
+Until now, a person’s health journey, including hospital visits, stays, treatment, past and recent care, might be split across different hospitals or clinics.
+The Single Digital Patient Record is bringing it all together into one secure digital record.
 So, no matter which NSW Health service is visited, the healthcare team will have access to the right information when it is needed most.

 To do this, electronic medical records where nurses and doctors note care, treatment and health history, will be linked to any test results as well as general patient information.

-This will create a Single Digital Patient Record for NSW.
+This is creating a Single Digital Patient Record for NSW.

 NSW Health currently uses multiple systems to manage patient records.
 This means patients often have to repeat themselves when visiting health services and staff don’t always have the full picture.